BigBIueWhale/openwebui_config/README.md

 2. Install docker on the online computer.

-4. Launch docker and set it up- install WSL2 if needed.
+3. Launch docker and set it up- install WSL2 if needed.
 Leave docker open while running docker commands in CMD.

-5. Open CMD and run command `docker pull ghcr.io/open-webui/open-webui:main`.\
+4. Open CMD and run command `docker pull ghcr.io/open-webui/open-webui:v0.6.25`.
+Command is taken from: [https://docs.openwebui.com/getting-started/quick-start/](https://docs.openwebui.com/getting-started/quick-start/)\
-I used OpenWebUI version 0.6.5 (April 2025).
-Command is taken from: https://docs.openwebui.com/getting-started/quick-start/
+    > Note: Historically I was using OpenWebUI version v0.6.5 (April 2025)

-6. Open a CMD window and navigate to a known folder, then run `docker save -o openwebui.docker ghcr.io/open-webui/open-webui:main` as mentioned [in forums online](https://serverfault.com/a/718470/1257167).
+5. Open a CMD window and navigate to a known folder, then run `docker save -o openwebui.docker ghcr.io/open-webui/open-webui:v0.6.25` as mentioned [in forums online](https://serverfault.com/a/718470/1257167).
 This might take a few minutes.

-7. Take the newly created `openwebui.docker` (4.5+ gigabytes)- with you to a server on your internal network.
+6. Take the newly created `openwebui.docker` (4.5+ gigabytes)- with you to a server on your internal network.

-8. Take that same docker installer `Docker Desktop Installer.exe` with you to a server on your internal network.
+7. Take that same docker installer `Docker Desktop Installer.exe` with you to a server on your internal network.

 ## Setup Load Balancer

 1. Run an [ollama_load_balancer](https://github.com/BigBIueWhale/ollama_load_balancer/) docker instance on the local network.
 Use the [dockerfile configuration](https://github.com/BigBIueWhale/ollama_load_balancer/blob/master/README.md#docker) provided.\
    Make sure to Specify in the CLI arguments the IP addresses of each of the AI computers, and give them names.
 Make sure to pass flag `--timeout 60` to allow for prompt ingestion delays.

 2. Alternatively, run the load balancer without docker using the [precompiled release executables](https://github.com/BigBIueWhale/ollama_load_balancer/blob/master/README.md#release-notes).